xfguo/luactor/README.md

     telnet 127.0.0.1 8080

 You can open multiple telnet to test it.
+If `exit` is send to echo server, all actors will **exit**.

 Author
 ------